-- Use your smart phone to find nearby walkable shops, restaurants, services and activities. - Discover your area's public transit by checking out online public transit trip planners such as Google Maps Tansit that provide a map, step-by-step instructions and photos to help you get where you want to go, whether you are traveling or at home.
-Some cities have bike and/or scooter share programs.
-Look into using bike/scooter share as an alternative form of transportation.
+- Use your smart phone to find nearby walkable shops, restaurants, services and activities. - Discover your area's public transit by checking out online public transit trip planners such as Google Maps Tansit that provide a map, stepby-step instructions and photos to help you get where you want to go, whether you are traveling or at home.
+Some cities have bike and/or scooter share programs - look into using them as an alternative form of transportation.